Longarm Quilting – What Is It?

 “Longarm quilting is the process by which a longarm sewing machine is used to sew together a quilt top, quilt batting and quilt backing into a finished quilt top.
 The longarm sewing machine typically ranges from ten to fourteen feet in length.
 One typically consists of an industrial sewing machine head, a ten-to-fourteen foot table, and several rollers on which the fabric layers are placed.
 Quilting using a longarm machine can take significantly less time than hand quilting or more traditional machine quilting.
 This time saving is a large factor in the gain in popularity of longarm quilting.”

-We quilt your quilt tops.
+WHAT WE DOWe quilt your quilt tops.
 We put the finishing touch on the amazing quilt tops you have created.
 Our machine can handle the small baby quilts as well as the large queen and even king size quilts.
 We have a computer system attached which allows you to choose from many different patterns to fit the theme and style of your quilt.
 We also do free motion quilting, often combining the pattern work with free motion work.
 If you have a specific design in mind, chances are we have it or something very similar or can find it for you.

 We are firm believers that great customer service is what it is all about and we will pass on that great service to you.